dluccajose/backpack-import/README.md

 # dlucca/backpack-import
 `dlucca/backpack-import` is a Laravel package and a Backpack Laravel addon.
 Allows you to add a "import operation" to your CRUDs to easily import records from an excel file into to your database.
-This is a personal project and still under development, its not recomended to use it in a production enviroment.
+This is a personal project and still under development, its not recommended to use it in a production environment.
 If you want to play with it, you can install this package as a local composer package, as still is not available via composer install.

 # Features
 - Import records into your DB from an excel file